solidusio/solidus/guides/shipping.md

 |USPS Ground|US|Flexi Rate($5,$2)|
 |FedEx|EU_VAT|FlatRate-per-item($10)|

+With the above configuration, a customer shipping to the US would see the USPS Ground shipping option presented to them at checkout, while a customer shipping to the EU would see the FedEx option.
+Shipping rate would be calculatd at checkout according to the calculator rules.

 ### Advanced Setup

 Consider you sell products to a single zone (US) and you ship from 2 locations (Stock Locations):